eine Gruppe Kinder sitzt bei einer Führung durch die Ausstellung "Ozeanien" auf dem Boden. Ein Kind meldet sich.

 Landscape painting and calligraphy are important art forms in East Asia.
 They can be found on delicate paper, on silk scroll paintings, or on lacquer boxes.
 Chinese landscape paintings often depict an idealized nature.
 Mountains and rivers are considered to be places of power and, like people, are permeated by life energy (qi).
 We will study the works, learn about the characters, or be inspired to create our own paintings.

-Teaching field: xxxxx
+Teaching field: German, art/craft

 For whom?
 Recommended for grades 4 to 13